 Not all veneers are the same, and so all veneers are not the same price.
 When shopping for veneers, you’re likely to get quotes that vary—sometimes by as much as a few hundred dollars per tooth.
 The trick in discerning the difference is to know exactly what you’re paying for.

 The material a veneer is made from will have the biggest influence on the cost.
 Veneers are traditionally made from either porcelain or composite resin.
-Composite resin veneers are almost always far cheaper than porcelain veneers, but though the costs vary widely, both options offer a unique set of benefits, and what you choose will depend on what you value.
+Composite veneers cost much less than porcelain veneers, and though the prices vary widely, both options offer a unique set of benefits.
+What you end up choosing will depend on what you value.

 So, how much do veneers cost, exactly?
-On average porcelain veneers cost between $1000–$3000 per tooth whereas composite resin veneers range from $200–$300 per tooth.
+On average porcelain veneers range from $1000–$3000 per tooth whereas composite veneers cost between $200–$300 per tooth.
 You also have the option of getting special veneers called Lumineers that are usually $800–$2000 per tooth.

-If you take proper care of your veneers, they can last many many years.
-But not all veneers are the same in this regard.
-Generally speaking, porcelain veneers and lumineers have a much longer life expectancy than composite resin veneers.
+If you take proper care of your veneers, they can last many, many years.
+But not all veneers are the same.
+Generally speaking, porcelain veneers and Lumineers have a much longer life expectancy than composite resin veneers.

 It’s common for porcelain veneers to last between 10 and 15 years.
 Sometimes, porcelain veneers can last even longer than that.
 Most dentists would agree that porcelain veneers should last at least 5 years if you take proper care of them.
-But it’s safe to expect your porcelain veneers to last at least ten years, provided you don’t bit on hard things like candy or grind your teeth.
+But it’s safe to expect your porcelain veneers to last at least ten years.
+Still don’t eat hard candy and try not to grind your teeth.

 Composite resin veneers stain more easily and aren’t typically as long-lasting as their porcelain counterpart, however, you should still expect your composite veneers to last at least two years if taken care of properly, and if you’re lucky, they can even last up to five years.